FreeTAKTeam/FreeTAKHub/README.md

 # FreeTAKHub
 ![OFFICIAL logo of  FTH to annoy the censors and hopefully spark some sort of controversy ](FTHLOGO3.png)

+the different services of FTSHub will be moved in separate repository.

 Welcome to the FTH repository! the FreeTAKHub is a component to integrate FreeTAKServer with other (non-TAK) systems.
 It's based on Node Red.